-Open to grades 9-12.
-Prerequisites: An audition for the band director and/or a recommendation by the Middle School Band Director.
+(1/2 OR 1 CREDIT) Open to grades 9-12.
+Prerequisites: An audition for the orchestra director and/or a recommendation by the Middle School orchestra Director.

 The applicant should have mastered the first position.
 The student should be able to demonstrate traditional bowing techniques, or show promise in developing them.
 Orchestra meets daily and is a credit bearing class.
 Weekly small group lessons are provided for students to improve their solo and ensemble instrumental technique.
 The orchestra program is designed to give the student exposure to all types of literature for string and symphony orchestra.
-A course requirement for all performing groups including orchestra is participation in all public performances
+A course requirement for all performing groups including orchestra is participation in all public performances.